 Who knows when a national radio appearance will lead to a paid speaking engagement?
 Promotion of your book can work double duty as long-term promotion of yourself as an author.
 This can pay off in any number of ways down the line.

 A great way to start is to create a website offering readers a way to find out more about you.
 Readers who have enjoyed your work, or who are just now considering purchasing your book.
 Include on your site a way to access all of your books, such as an ecommerce bookstore.

 - As you plan your website, also consider how to brand yourself as an author.

 - Do you want to create a logo to represent yourself?

-- Look into stationary, such as business cards, that would set you apart from other authors.
+- Look into stationery, such as business cards, that would set you apart from other authors.

 - Consider creating social media pages with distinctive cover art.

-- Izzard Ink can help you create logos, stationary, social media art, and much more!
+- Izzard Ink can help you create logos, stationery, social media art, and much more!

 Focus some of your promotion efforts on websites such as Amazon Author Central page.
 Include as much information as possible.
 This helps potential readers get to know you as an author.
 Consider including videos about you or your books, and keep fans up to date on your event schedule to help connect your online presence to your in-person promotion efforts.